ComfyUI Extension: Pruna nodes for ComfyUI

 Pruna nodes for ComfyUI

 This repository explains how to accelerate image generation in ComfyUI using Pruna, an inference optimization engine that makes AI models faster, smaller, cheaper, and greener.
-ComfyUI is a popular node-based GUI for image generation models, for which we provide two custom nodes:
+ComfyUI is a popular node-based GUI for image generation models, for which we provide the following nodes:

-• a compilation node, that optimizes inference speed through model compilation, without compromising output quality.
+• a compilation node, that optimizes inference speed through model compilation.
+While this technique fully preserves output quality, performance gains can vary depending on the model.

-• a caching node that smartly reuses intermediate computations to accelerate inference with minimal quality degradation.
+• Caching nodes that smartly reuse intermediate computations to accelerate inference with minimal quality degradation.
+In particular, we provide three caching nodes, each one using a different caching strategy:

 Installation